Q-STRUM Debate: Query-Driven Contrastive Summarization for Recommendation Comparison: Experimental Results

 \section{Experimental Results}

 Below, we summarize key findings for our previous research questions.
 Experiments used $\sim$11M tokens of GPT-4o (est. $\sim$200B parameters~\cite{abacha2025medecbenchmarkmedicalerror}) API calls and $\sim$3M tokens of Claude-3.5-Sonnet (175B parameters) API calls.
-All code and data to reproduce these results are provided in an anonymized code repository.\footnote{\url{https://github.com/D3Mlab/q-strum-debate}}
+All code and data to reproduce these results are provided in a public GitHub code repository.\footnote{\url{https://github.com/D3Mlab/q-strum-debate}}